 * Returns an object representing the value of OUT parameter

-and uses map
+* i and uses map for the custom

 * mapping of the parameter value.